mim-uw/rc-2022-23/docs/lab8.md

 # Updates

+The decription of the library (`assignment_2_lib.py`) was updated on Dec 13.
+The function `drive` performs 250 steps instead of 100.

-The task 3 was updated on Dec 9:
+The task 3 was updated on Dec 9:`

 * sometimes ball is not visible from the start point of the racecar.